 Except for the choir director in our church.

 Every Sunday he would come to the pulpit, ask us all to stand and sing.
-He would tell us the name of the hymn we were going sing, and share a few things about who wrote the hymn and what they were going through when they wrote it.
+He would tell us the name of the hymn we were going to sing, and share a few details about who wrote that hymn and the (usually terrible) circumstances they were going through when they wrote it.
 Often he would weave in a Bible verse or some impromptu comment about the news.

 In one of the greatest buzzkills of all time, one Sunday morning he pointed out rather indelicately that he had just realized that the name Ronald Wilson Reagan consisted of three 6-letter words…